 18. Should a whole new process of expedited review for certain projects be created?
 If so, what should be the attributes of the process?

-NOT NEEDED, CHAPENE SYSTEM is WORKING
+NO NOT NEEDED, COUNTERS SYSTEM IS WORKING

-- 19. Are there specific steps that can be eliminated? - BUT ELSING OF REENINGUSUS WOULD BE WORTH 20 20.
-Should post-CON approval processes be changed to accommodate easier project modifications
+NO BUT ELSINA OF RECUIREMENTS WOULD BE WOLTHY OF ...

+20. Should post-CON approval processes be changed to accommodate easier project modifications?
+DERSTU approaches that could be considered.

-ENSING OF REQUIREMENS YEr
+Y ENSING OF LECUILEMEURE

-- 21. Should the regulatory process be overhauled to permit more types of projects to undergo a more abbreviated form of review?
-If so, please identify the exemptions and describe alternative approaches that could be considered.
-NO - 22.
-Would greater use of technology, including the submission of automated and form-based applications, improve the application submission process?
+21. Should the regulatory process be overhauled to permit more types of projects to undergo a more abbreviated form of review?
+If so, please identify the exemptions and describe alternative

+22. Would greater use of technology, including the submission of automated and form-based applications, improve the application submission process?